Not a Big Thing in Hebden Bridge

 Of all the places in the world, Sylvia Plath's grave is just up the hill in Heptonstall.
 In the early 1900s, suffragettes were seen protesting for women's votes in the same village, some of them dressed in top hats.

 Every time I heard those words, I felt just as provoked.
 NOT A BIG THING!?
 To me, that's like saying, "In the next village over, men give birth, but we don't talk about it because it's no big deal."
 From my perspective, these women are challenging an ancient power structure we call the patriarchy.
 These women building families outside the traditional norm ought to be of interest to every researcher in the world.
 This is historic!
+AND IT IS A BIG THING!

 Now, I'm back home, trying to tie up all these loose ends.
 A book has to be written.
 Even though small talk feels threatened, the world is shrinking, and office landscapes are eating up our public spaces, I sit here with hope in my heart.
 Because across the Pink Roads of Austria, France, Spain, Greece, Germany, Denmark, Sweden, the United Kingdom, Hungary, and Italy, I found women and non-binaries who said yes to my gut-led method.
 They did not know me, yet they agreed to be part of my project.
 They opened up their gut to communicate with mine, and that is an incredibly beautiful message of hope.

 This project is absolutely the hardest thing I have ever done.
 I have always written in Swedish.
 Now, I am throwing myself into a wilderness where I don't have the same grasp of the linguistic nuances.
 But what if this way of the gut is the queer way?
-What if it is exactly these unpolished conversations between people, few of whom have English as their first language, that show life in its myriad of forms and possibilities?
-What if it is there, in the gut, that life plants its dandelions?
+What if it is exactly these raw conversations between people, few of whom have English as their first language, that show life in its myriad of forms and possibilities?
+What if it is there, in the vulnerability of the gut, that life plants its dandelions?

 On October 10, 1903, the suffragettes held their first meeting in this room at Emmeline Pankhurst's home in Manchester, where the ideas for radical methods in the fight for women's suffrage were conceived.